Reviewers Guidelines

 3. Length.
 What portions of the paper should be expanded?
 Removed?
 Condensed?
 Summarized?
 Combined?

 4. Title.
-Does the title concise, omitting implicit terms and, where possible, be a statement of the main result or conclusion presented in the manuscript?
+Does the title concisely, omitting implicit terms, and, where possible, state the main result or conclusion presented in the manuscript?
 Abbreviations should be avoided within the title.

 5. Abstract.
 Does the abstract consist of 1) aim of the study; 2) method; 3) result or finding; and 4) conclusion?.